maptalks/maptalks.biglayer/README.md

 maptalks.biglayer
 ----
-A experimental layer to draw millions of data with native webgl.
+An experimental layer to draw millions of data with native webgl.

 ## Examples